lgschaer/tutorials/README.md

 ## Making a phyloseq object

 This tutorial shows you how to make a phyloseq object from the ouput files from DADA2.
+Requires phyloseq and tidyverse.

 ## Alpha Diversity

 This tutorial shows you how to compare alpha diversity of different sample groups.
+Requires phyloseq, tidyverse, and FSA to be installed.
+Link to tutorial:

 ## Beta Diversity